Peter-Juhasz/AzureArchiver/readme.md

      - `"KeepBoth"`: the hash of the file to be uploaded is appended to its file name, right before its extension, and gets uploaded.
 The already existing blob is kept and not modified.
      - `"Overwrite"`: the existing blob gets overwritten, if it is in Archive tier, deleted and then reuploaded with the same name
      - `"SnapshotAndOverwrite"`: a snapshot is taken of the existing blob and then it gets overwritten (see `"Overwrite"` option).
 If the blob is in Archive tier, taking a snapshot is not possible, so it is skipped and logged as a warning.
+   - `ParallelBlockCount` (default `1`): the number of blocks of a single blob that may be simultaneously uploaded ([see docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.storage.blob.blobrequestoptions.paralleloperationthreadcount?view=azure-dotnet))

 ### Configuration file
 You can persist your configuration into a file named `appsettings.json`, for example: